-Many companies have a major need for integration to enable data sharing between Jira and project management tools like Microsoft Project Server / Project Online as well as ERP systems like SAP.
+Many companies have a major need for integration to enable data sharing between Jira and project management tools like Microsoft PPM or Planisware as well as ERP systems like SAP.
 The first of these cases is based on detailing the project’s work packages (e.g. Sprints) in Jira.
-From the organizational perspective, this requires an interface between project managers on the one hand and team leaders, scrum masters, development teams and product owners on the other.
+From the organizational perspective, this requires an interface between project managers on the one hand and team leaders, Scrum Masters, development teams and Product Owners on the other.

 In the second case, ERP integration mainly consists of entering the amount of actual work performed and charging it accordingly.
 This is illustrated by the use cases described below.
 Many others could be envisaged.